 Coastal Walk at L’Eree with Andy Walker - email@example.com

 Town walk from Gsy Information Centre with Jackie Ward - firstname.lastname@example.org

-Spring Walking Festival between 25 May to 9 June and Autumn Walking Festival between 14 to 29 September
+Spring Walking Festival between 16 to 31 May and Autumn Walking Festival between 19 September to 4 October

 Over 50 walks will take place during both festivals around the island, all led by the Bailiwick of Guernsey gold or silver Accredited Guides.
 There are walks every morning, afternoon and some evenings from short to long and all day walks, easy ambles to more testing rambles, learn all about the islands of Guernsey and neighbouring Herm and Sark.
 And there is a lot to learn!
 From Folklore to history through the ages, heroic tales to the lives of Guernsey residents and visitors, military history to the German Occupation, our stunning cliffs to our historic capital, all is revealed during our strolls through the wonderful countryside.
 These guided walks are a perfect way for visitors to connect with the island - and for locals to reconnect with their island home.